 As soon as he was old enough, Geno was right there beside his dad, learning about the family business.
-From 17 on, you could find him at the shop, making steaks, taking orders, and meeting with customers – learning every aspect of the business Joey built.
+From 17 on, you could find him at the shop, making the famous Philly cheesesteak, taking orders, and meeting with customers – learning every aspect of the business Joey built.

 Joey Vento passed away in 2011.
-Geno has since taken over the shop and is carrying on Joey’s legacy by serving up Philly’s famous cheesesteaks.
+Geno has since taken over the shop and is carrying on Joey’s legacy by serving up the famous Philly cheesesteak.

 We’ll fill you in (then we’ll fill you up).
 We use only the best, thinly sliced rib-eye steak so it grills up nice and juicy (never greasy).
 Our onions are always fresh, our bread always comes straight from the oven, and our cheese…well it’s cheese.
 You can never really go wrong with cheese.